googleinterns/step/walkthroughs/week-2-server/comments-walkthrough.md

 At this point, you should have a fully-functional comments feature.
 You may have noticed that the comments are deleted whenever you restart your server.
 You'll fix that next, but for now run a dev server to confirm that what you have so far works.
-Then create a pull request and send it to your advisor for a code review.
+Then create a pull request and send it to your host for a code review.

 ## Step 5: Datastore